ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 **Parameters**

-1. `Hashrate`, a hexadecimal string representation (32 bytes) of the hash rate
+1. `Hashrate`, a hexadecimal string representation (32 bytes) of the hashrate
 2. `ID`, String - A random hexadecimal(32 bytes) ID identifying the client

 ```js